lukemunsch/rwbyQuiz/README.md

 The game page is consisting of most of the elements and functions as well as modals and styles;
 - Direction back to the main home page in top left.
 - Restarting the quiz and a rules pop up that appears and disappears when relevant buttons are clicked.
 - Question Area with simple contracting colors and auto populating using JavaScript.
 - Answer buttons that bring up corresponding answers depending on the question that is asked.

 The images for the pages were found and located on google searches (pages credited at bottom of README.md file), and though the files were not large, I have compressed the images and logos to better load quicker and improve the performance of the site.

 ![Lighthouse Report](assets/images/rmScreenShots/lighthouseReport.png)

+## Features to Implement

+- The main feature I would like to have implemented is a leaderboard to show all the poeple and their relevant scores, keeping it limited to the top 10 scorers.
+My decision to remove it came when I relised that if you succeeed then everyone would have the same 3 scores; 18, 21 or 25.

+- Some quiz pages I looked at show there is a timer involved to help keep the quiz moving swiftly.
+My decision NOT to include it in mine came from the desire to let people view all the answers and get a feel for all the options; I included some comedy answers as well as some show-relevant info that may not be specifically relevant to the question asked but might still allow some insite to different characters/places/scenarios.

 ## Testing

 The quiz has been put through validator checks to confirm that there are no issues with the code.
 I have also been using the dev Tools in Chrome browser to inspect certain code to make sure they are operating correctly and elements displaying properly.
 The code has been passed through validators for the HTML and CSS - the green line at the bottom of the images showing that the code contains no errors.
 I have provided screenshots below to confirm the results of the validator checks.

 Along with validators, I have passed the quiz through multiple different devices and linked it to social media for other people to try and test the site; making sure answers are correct as well as the functions are called correctly at appropriate times.
-On different devices and by different users no issues were reported.
+On different devices and by different users, no issues were reported.

 ### HTML